xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 ### 9.4 Cross-domain demonstration expansion

-Show that the atlas is extendable beyond AI without overclaiming universal completion.
+Show that the Atlas is extendable beyond AI without overclaiming universal completion.

 ### 9.5 Product-facing distillation

-Turn the frozen atlas into a usable public surface, demo flow, onboarding structure, and text-native runtime pack.
+Turn the frozen Atlas into a usable public surface, demo flow, onboarding structure, and text-native runtime pack.

 ---

-## 10. Recommended official wording
+## 10. Recommended official wording 📣

 When describing the current state externally or in new windows, use wording like this: